yoctometric/zendesk_ticket_viewer/README.md

 ## Design Notes
 I chose to download all of the tickets at program start in order to reduce the number of api calls per operation.
 This way, there is only a quick call to download the user information of the ticket submitter on expanding a ticket, and no calls when changing page.
 I believe this makes for a smoother and cleaner user experience, although if I were working with a larger data set I would opt to download only one page at a time.

-Unit tests were created with the standard python `unittest` library, and do not test api connectivity or functionality because that is out of scope for the program itself
+Unit tests were created with the standard python `unittest` library, and do not test api connectivity or functionality because that is out of scope for the program itself.